LiveTL/LiveTL/.github/ISSUE_TEMPLATE/bug-report.md

  - Browser Version [e.g. 91.0.864.41]

 **Discord**
 If you discussed this issue with someone on the LiveTL Discord server, provide a link to the first message here.
+(If you didn't, don't worry about it!
+We will discuss it with you here.)

 **Additional context**
 Add any other context about the problem here.
-For example: any other extensions that may be conflicting with LiveTL.
+Ex. any other extensions that may be conflicting with LiveTL.